 Employment or personal injury reports are charged according to a separate structure.

-Private patient appointments are available in Swansea, Bridgend and Cardiff.
+Private patient appointments are available in Bridgend only at present.

 Please note that Dr Davies provides scheduled outpatient Psychiatry clinic appointments only.
 He does not provide urgent or emergency private appointments, crisis intervention, home visits or out-of-hours care.
 If you require any of these, please contact your GP.
 Also, Dr Davies does not provide private Psychiatric inpatient treatment.